 So, the next vital step in marketing telehealth services is to assess whether your potential and current patients need this service.

 For example, in the field of reproduction, patients usually arrive already with the necessary laboratory tests, usually with a diagnosis of infertility.
-After months or years of trying to get pregnant, a woman comes in with an anamnesis on a particular day of the cycle.
+After months or years of trying to get pregnant, a woman comes in with a medical history on a particular day of her cycle.

 Why does such a patient need an initial telemedicine consultation?